-- Using an acceptable non-detergent oil, fill the bearing housing by pouring oil into the lower casting of the oiler until level is just visible in the lower casting.
-(For recommended oil see oil lubrication guide) Do not fill beyond this point through the lower casting as flooding of housing may result. - Tip plastic reservoir so that bevelled stem is facing up ward and fill with oil, place thumb over reservoir spout, invert and slide reservoir and upper casting over lower casting until upper casting seats against pipe boss on lower casting.
-Several fillings of the oiler reservoir may be required before actual oil level is reached.
-When oil level has been reached, no more oil will run out of the reservoir bottle. - Tighten the three set screws to secure upper casting to lower casting.
+Using an acceptable non-detergent oil, fill the bearing housing by pouring oil into the lower casting of the oiler until level is just visible in the lower casting for recommended oil see oil lubrication guide).
+Use the oiler reservoir to fill beyond this point to prevent over filling.

+Tip reservoir so that bevelled stem is facing upward and fill with oil.
+Place thumb over reservoir spout, invert and slide reservoir and upper casting over lower casting until it seats as low as possible.
+The oil level is determined by the setting of the reservoir so it is important to make sure that the reservoir seats as low as possible.
+Several fillings of the oiler reservoir may be required before the final oil level is reached.
+When no more oil will run out of the reservoir bottle the oil level should be in the middle of the oil level sight glass.

+Tighten the three set screws to secure upper casting to lower casting.
 From this point on only a periodical filling of the lubricator's reservoir is required.